jwhitlock/test-fake-gcs/README.md

 of the Python GCS libraries.
 The ``FakeClient`` can be initialized as a context manager, which will undo the changes when exiting the context.

+The ``client/files`` folder can be used to test your own files for server upload.
+A file smaller than 8 MB will be uploaded using the multipart upload strategy.
+A larger file will be uploaded with the resumable upload API in multiple requests.

 The ``server/init_buckets`` folder is mounted in the server container at ``/data``.
 The folder is used to create buckets and items in those buckets.
 The files are copied to the ``/storage`` folder in the container.

+The ``server/storage`` folder contains the internal representation of the fake storage.
+It is composed of buckets as folders, and object / blobs as files with JSON content.

 Deleting buckets is not (yet) supported by ``fsouza/fake-gcs-server``.